Octagon-simon/oshare/README.md

 - You can't remove a node after it has been rendered by `react`
 - Figured out a better way to handle drag and drop in react using `React Dropzone`
 - You can't use the `download` atttribute on an anchor tag to download a file that is not on the same server.
 So you must create an Object URL that will handle the download
-- If you are running your react app on **strict mode**, it will cause your components to be rendered twice
+- If you are running your react app on **strict mode**, it will force your components to be rendered twice.

+    This was a problem for me because my `ajax` requests were being sent twice and thus performing multiple database operations.
-- Some people using this app may not be on the same timezone as the server, So I have learnt and implemented a way to properly handle files uploaded based on their timezones.
+- Some people using this app may not be on the same timezone as the server, So I have implemented a way to properly handle files uploaded based on the timezones of the users.
 - Lastly, You can't figure it out all alone!
 Reach out to your mentors and tutors and they will guide you 💝

 ## THANK YOU